How to Prioritize Features For Digital Products

 Finally, re-prioritizing will help keep your project on track as you learn new things.
 Common reasons to re-prioritize features include:

 - User testing insights reveal that an organizational priority is not actually a user priority.

 - Leadership decides that feature x is most important but feature z is not (it happens).

 - Organizational change (or, sometimes, lack thereof) dictates new priorities.

 - The project budget is out of sync with feature development velocity.

 - Assumptions are revealed to be incorrect.

 - Data shows that launched features aren’t moving the organization toward desired outcomes.

 On any project, you can and should set expectations up front that continuous learning and agility are important for project success, and that this often requires revisiting priorities often.
 At Mightybytes, these conversations happen during regular project check-ins.
 Frequency is proportional to project scope, but they are absolutely critical to our goal of creating mutual success with our clients and launching successful products.

 We hope you found this guide useful.
+For more on creating sustainable, mutually beneficial business practices, read our post on the subject.
 If you have questions or want to suggest an addition, please drop us a line.
 We would love to hear from you.